 There is no mandatory teaching in this course.
 You will work with your supervisor who will assist and guide the data collection, and give you individual advice about relevant texts for the chosen methodologies.
 You are therefore required to talk to your supervisor (on Skype, phone or through e-mail if you or staff is abroad) at least once a month throughout the semester.

 If you are a student at the CHINP program it is strongly advised to join the sessions of "Part B" in the course KIN4510 – How to study Chinese Culture and Society at an Advanced Level that is taught in the same semester.
 Here you will have the opportunity to refresh what you learned the year before and immediately apply it to your current projects.
 You will also receive feedback from peers as well as the academic staff beyond the usual supervision hours.
 You are asked to communicate with the teacher of KIN4510 beforehand in order to be admitted to the relevant sessions.

 The exam is a portfolio that consists of the following two parts:

-- A term paper of 6-10 pages (2,300 characters excluding space) regarding the choice of methodologies, the process of data collection and reflexions on the process based on at least one academic publication regarding research methodology.
+- A term paper of 3000 - 4000 words regarding the choice of methodologies, the process of data collection and reflections on the process based on at least one academic publication regarding research methodology.